Antix-Development/SOS/postmortem.md

 I had spent some time (before the competition began) evaluating candidate game engines to use for my entry but after they all came up short in one way or another, I decided to write my own 2D game engine in JavaScript.

-About a week into the competition I had a pretty solid start on my engine but it was soon obvious that the large scope that a full feature game engine would not work with the js13k size limits.
+About a week into the competition I had a pretty solid start on my engine but it was soon obvious that the large scope and size of a full feature game engine would not work with the js13k size limits.
 Fro this point on I just mashed the appropriate parts of the engine into my main code-base.

 Around the middle of week 2 I had designed the majority of my game and had created some code to procedurally generate circular game worlds using [cellular Automaton](https://en.wikipedia.org/wiki/Cellular_automaton) and [bit-masking](https://web.archive.org/web/20110714085421/http://www.angryfishstudios.com/2011/04/adventures-in-bitmasking/).
 After I began implementing mechanics and so forth it dawned on me that there was no way I would be able to cram all of the graphical assets required for such a game into a 13Kb zip file, even with on the fly recoloring of imagery inside the game.